 Jessica Thomson’s son, Robin (who died in 2009), had a daughter, Rachel, who suggested that Somerton Man was in fact Robin’s biological father, a theory put forward by University of Adelaide Professor Derek Abbott who tried to solve the long-dormant case by examining photos of the dead man.
 He found that the shape of Somerton Man’s upper ear was peculiar to less than 2% of Caucasians, and he had hypodontia, a condition in which one or more teeth fail to develop, also confined to less than 2% of the population.
 Professor Abbott examined photos of Jestyn’s son, who had the same-shaped ears, and apparently also had hypodontia.
 The chance of two unrelated people having both conditions is put at more than one in ten million.

-A number of web sites continue to report on the case and Professor Abbot maintains a twitter account dedicated to the Tamam Shud mystery.
+A number of web sites continued to report on the case and Professor Abbot kept a twitter account dedicated to the Tamam Shud mystery.

 The mystery remained but was never far from the limelight.